 Today, I have a small basement studio that I’m lucky to get to once a week.
 It feels good to know it’s there, but it feels better when I can get down there long enough to feel productive.
 Ceramics Monthly, Ceramic Arts Daily, the DVDs, and all of the other projects we have going are certainly challenging and fulfilling, but there is no substitute for the satisfaction I get from studio work.
 That corner of the basement is sometimes the most valuable piece of real estate in the house.

-With the day job at the magazine and a young daughter, I manage to produce a kiln load of work about every three months.
+With the day job at the magazine and two young daughters, I manage to produce a kiln load of work about every three months.
 I started making things that were more manageable in terms of the number of times I would need to come back to them, because I can’t always check back on a body of work that involves a lot of appendages and little parts.
 What I discovered was that simpler forms offered a lot of creative surface possibilities, and I ended up adding to them more, with lots of little dots and patterns, coming back to them more often than I would with more complex forms.
 Apparently, I need things to be complex.

 Holly began her career in ceramics from the outside looking in.
 With her face pressed against the glass, staring in at the potters, she worked for the Frederick R. Weisman Art Museum developing the U of Minnesota’s Public Art minor program and earning an art history degree from the University of Minnesota-Twin Cities.
 Tiring of a sore neck and the heavy weight of jealousy, she stopped resisting the messy art kids and whole-heartedly joined them.
 A BFA in ceramics followed shortly after.
 Years later while studying ceramics in The Ohio State University’s grad program, she took an internship at Ceramics Monthly and has been on staff ever since.
 Holly currently works as editor for Pottery Making Illustrated and associate editor for Ceramics Monthly and now spends a lot of time inside the office looking out.